zentity-io/zentity-io.github.io/docs/basic-usage/scoping-resolution.md

 ### <a name="create-tutorial-index"></a>1.4 Create the tutorial index

 Now create the indices for this tutorial.
+These is the same data used in the prior tutorial on [cross index resolution](/docs/basic-usage/cross-index-resolution).

 **Index A**